avijitliberty/cloud-native/content/cheatsheets/aws/lambda.md

    * Remember the AWS Lambda limits
    * Use Layers where necessary

-* Avoid using recursive code, never have a Lambda function call itself
+* Avoid using ```recursive``` code, never have a Lambda function call itself

 ## Lambda – Destinations

-* Nov 2019: Can configure to send result to a destination
+* You can configure to send result to a destination
-* Asynchronous invocations - can define destinations for successful and failed event:
+* **Asynchronous** invocations - can define destinations for successful and failed event:

   {{< figure src="images/uploads/lambda-destinations-1.PNG" width="350" height="350" class="alignright">}}